 "Mesopotamia" is a poem of outraged accusation at the incompetence and self-seeking of the figures at the head of the failed campaign.
 Kipling has aimed volleys on behalf of the common soldier at:Janet Montefiore notes:

-< I think that the splendid line “How softly but how swiftly they have sidled to power” echoes the “softly and silently vanish away” in Lewis Carroll’s "The Hunting of the Snark."Background
+I think that the splendid line "How softly but how swiftly they have sidled back to power" echoes the “softly and silently vanish away” in Lewis Carroll’s "The Hunting of the Snark."Background

 A full reading of "Mesopotamia" cannot be undertaken without some knowledge of the political and military matrix within which the verse is embedded.
 References to specific events and people are not explained within the short space of the text because the poet has assumed that a reader has full knowledge of the background of the scenario that he is addressing.
 While this was certainly true in 1917 of a reading public that had avidly scanned their newspaper for the latest scandal regarding the Mesospotamian campaign, a modern reader finds it necessary to decipher the references which are obscure and hinder a meaningful explication of the text.